yjh0410/RT-ODLab/models/detectors/yolov7/README.md

 | YOLOv7      | ELANNet-Large | 1xb16 |  640  |         48.0           |       67.5        |   144.6           |   44.0             | [ckpt](https://github.com/yjh0410/PyTorch_YOLO_Tutorial/releases/download/yolo_tutorial_ckpt/yolov7_large_coco.pth) |
 | YOLOv7-X    | ELANNet-Huge  |       |  640  |                        |                   |                   |                    |  |

-- For training, we train YOLOv7 and YOLOv7-Tiny with 300 epochs on COCO.
+- For training, we train `YOLOv7` and `YOLOv7-Tiny` with 300 epochs on 8 GPUs.
-- For data augmentation, we use the large scale jitter (LSJ), Mosaic augmentation and Mixup augmentation, following the setting of [YOLOv5](https://github.com/ultralytics/yolov5).
+- For data augmentation, we use the [YOLOX-style](https://github.com/Megvii-BaseDetection/YOLOX) augmentation including the large scale jitter (LSJ), Mosaic augmentation and Mixup augmentation.
-- For optimizer, we use SGD with momentum 0.937, weight decay 0.0005 and base lr 0.01.
+- For optimizer, we use `AdamW` with weight decay 0.05 and per image learning rate 0.001 / 64.
-- For learning rate scheduler, we use linear decay scheduler.
+- For learning rate scheduler, we use Cosine decay scheduler.
-- For YOLOv7's structure, we use decoupled head, following the setting of [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).
+- For YOLOv7's structure, we replace the coupled head with the YOLOX-style decoupled head.
-- While YOLOv7 incorporates several technical details, such as anchor box, SimOTA, AuxiliaryHead, and RepConv, I found it too challenging to fully reproduce.
-Instead, I created a simpler version of YOLOv7 using an anchor-free structure and SimOTA.
-As a result, my reproduction had poor performance due to the absence of the other technical details.
-However, since it was only intended as a tutorial, I am not too concerned about this gap.
+- I think YOLOv7 uses too many training tricks, such as `anchor box`, `AuxiliaryHead`, `RepConv`, `Mosaic9x` and so on, making the picture of YOLO too complicated, which is against the development concept of the YOLO series.
+Otherwise, why don't we use the DETR series?
+It's nothing more than doing some acceleration optimization on DETR.
+Therefore, I was faithful to my own technical aesthetics and realized a cleaner and simpler YOLOv7, but without the blessing of so many tricks, I did not reproduce all the performance, which is a pity.
+- I have no more GPUs to train my `YOLOv7-X`.